Toranks/Non_Fatal_Wounds-Extended/README.md

 Spoiler warning
 ---------------

-The `utils/campaigns.cfg` and `utils/campaign_*.cfg` files contain campaign-specific events.
+`utils/campaigns.cfg` and `utils/campaign_*.cfg` files contain campaign-specific events.
 Many of these are plot spoilers.

 As the first line of the Git commit messages is shown in Github’s directory listings, I'll try to avoid adding spoilers there.